MISP/misp-book/taxonomy/README.md

 You can access the taxonomy by going into 'Event Actions' and select 'List Taxonomies'.
 For fresh install, make sure to click 'Update Taxonomies' to view available taxonomies.

+A [complete list of the available taxonomies](https://www.misp-project.org/taxonomies.html) [PDF](https://www.misp-project.org/taxonomies.pdf) are available on the MISP project website.

 ![MISP Taxonomy index](./figures/taxonomies-index.png)

 The following taxonomies can be used in MISP (as local or distributed tags) or in other tools willing to share common taxonomies among security information sharing tools.